We are dedicated to providing you with a professional and timely service.

 Or you can sign up for a 'My GUHG' account, which will list any programmes up and coming on your property in the next year, along with showing you your rent details, repair history and allow you to make rent payments.

-We require our tenants to complete a request form to obtain permission to keep a domestic pet.
+We require our customers to complete a request form to obtain permission to keep a domestic pet.

 Permission will not normally be refused for those requiring an assistance dog; further guidance on such requests can be found here.

-If you or one of your family lives in one of Supported Housing properties this section introduces you to the team of people who offer support and help.
+If you or one of your family lives in one of our Supported Housing properties, this section introduces you to the team of people who offer support and help.